 Security testing is important to all stakeholders in your organization.
 If a security vulnerability is exposed and exploited, it can lead to significant reputation loss and financial penalties.
 Much like a user can accidentally use your APIs in ways you wouldn’t expect, a user can also intentionally try to exploit your APIs.
 A hacker can get a hold of your API, discover vulnerabilities, and take advantage of them.

 To safeguard against this type of behavior, you need to build test cases that attempt to perform these types of malicious attacks.
 You can leverage your existing test cases to do so, because a scenario test can provide the attack vector into the application.
 You can then re-use this attack vector to launch your penetration attacks.
 A good example of this is combining different types of parameter fuzzing or SQL injection attacks with your scenario tests.
 That way, any changes that propagate through the application will be picked up by your security tests.
-To learn more about API security testing, check out my colleague’s helpful blog post.
+Visit our solution page to learn more about API security best practices.

 Because of the multiple interfaces that applications interact with (mobile, web, APIs, databases…), you will run into gaps in test coverage if you test any one of these in isolation, missing the subtleties of the complex interactions between these interfaces.

 Omnichannel tests comprehensively cover the application’s many interfaces to ensure thorough test coverage, by interweaving API and database tests into the validation of mobile and web UI interactions.
 This means taking a test that is exercising one of the interfaces and coordinating it with another – executing your UI tests such as Web (Selenium) or Mobile (Appium) and interlacing them with any of your API or database tests, exchanging data points from the system through the test execution.
 With effective omnichannel testing, you can create stable, reusable test cases that can be easily automated.

 Change is one of the most important indicators of risk to your application.
 Change can occur in many forms, including: